braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/architecture_overview.md

 # Getting started: Architectural overview

-At a high level, Braze is about data.
+> At a high level, Braze is about data.
 The Braze platform, powered by the SDK, the REST API, and partner integrations, allows you to aggregate and act on your data.
+This article discusses the different parts and pieces of the Braze technology stack, with links to relevant articles.

+![Braze has different layers.
+In total, it consists of the SDK, the API, and partner integrations.
+These each contribute parts of a data ingestion layer, a classification layer, an orchestration layer, a personalization layer, action layer, and an export layer.
+The action layer has various channels, including push, in-app messages, Connected Catalog, webhook, SMS, and email][1]{: style="display:block;margin:auto;" }

-Braze pulls in data from a variety of sources.
+* [Data ingestion](#ingestion): Braze pulls in data from a variety of sources.

-1

-* You get insights into this data through real-time reports and analytics.
+* [Classification](#classification): You get insights into this data through real-time reports and analytics.
-* Your marketing team dynamically segments your user base using these metrics.
+* [Orchestration](#orchestration): Your marketing team dynamically segments your user base using these metrics.
-* Your marketing team acts on the data, creating content through a variety of messaging channels such as SMS and email.
+* [Action](#action): Your marketing team acts on the data, creating content through a variety of messaging channels such as SMS and email.
+* [Personalization](#personalization): The data is transformed in real time with personalized information about your audience.
-* Then, Braze tracks your users' engagement with this messaging and feeds it back into the platform, creating a loop.
+* [Export](#exporting-data): Then, Braze tracks your users' engagement with this messaging and feeds it back into the platform, creating a loop.

 This all works together to create successful interactions between your user base and your brand so that you can achieve your goals.
 Braze does all this in the context of something we call our vertically integrated stack.
 Let's dig into each layer, one at a time.

-## Data ingestion
+## Data ingestion {#ingestion}

 Braze is built on a streaming data architecture leveraging Snowflake, Kafka, MongoDB, and Redis.
 Data from many sources can be loaded into Braze via SDK and API.
 The platform can handle any data in real time, regardless of how it’s nested or structured.
 Data in Braze is stored on the user profile.

 {% alert tip %}
 Braze can track data for a user throughout their journey with you, from the time that they're anonymous to the time they're logged in to your app and known.
 User IDs, called `external_id`s in Braze, should be set for each of your users.
 These should be unchanging and accessible when a user opens the app, allowing you to track your users across devices and platforms.
-See the [User lifecycle article][2] for best practices.
+See the [User lifecycle article]({{site.baseurl}}/user_guide/data_and_analytics/user_data_collection/user_profile_lifecycle/) for best practices.
 {% endalert %}

-3
+![Braze imports backend data sources from the API, frontend data sources from the SDK, data warehouse data from Braze Cloud Data Ingestion, and from partner integrations.
+This data is exported through the Braze API ][3]{: style="display:block;margin:auto;" }

 {% alert note %}
 This person-centric user profile database allows for real-time, interactive speed.
 Braze pre-computes values when data arrives and stores the results in our lightweight document format for fast retrieval.
 And because the platform was designed this way from the ground up, it is ideal for most messaging use cases—especially combined with other data concepts like Connected Content, product catalogs, and nested attributes.